7 Tips for First Time Home Buyers

 6. Understand Your Mortgage Options.

 Meet with at least two mortgage companies.
 We made the mistake of assuming our local bank, which was part of a national chain, would be the best option when we purchased our first home.
 When buying our second home, we met with two different mortgage companies to ensure we understood all our options.
 Be prepared though as this can be an overwhelming process since there are so many things to understand, jargon to decode and several different mortgage options.
+It’s also never a bad idea to check if you can get credit from your lender.

 Make sure you ask lots of questions and that you actually understand the different options available.
 Have them run calculations for several different senerios such as number of years, different down payment dollars, etc… When we purchased our second home we were able to better understand our options and ended up reducing our monthly payment by $200!